 It was Mario Schiopetto who founded modern oenology in Friuli, with a renaissance of wooden barrels, reduced yields per hectare and temperature-controlled fermentation in the cellar.
 But it was not only technological innovations that made for the best wines of Friuli, it was also his fundamental belief in the uniqueness of the terroir, the typical marl soil with its clay and limestone, which provides a mineral richness.
 Schiopetto was convinced that the true strength of a wine comes from nature, from the soil and the vine.

-"Mario Schiopetto is the lengendary pioneer of Collio wine"
+"Mario Schiopetto is the legendary pioneer of Collio wine".

 H. Johnson, wine critic